opnfv/daisy/docs/release/installation/vmdeploy.rst

   </seclabel>

 (6) Run the script deploy.sh in daisy/ci/deploy/ with command:
-sudo ./ci/deploy/deploy.sh -b ./ -l zte -p virtual1 -s os-nosdn-nofeature-ha
+sudo ./ci/deploy/deploy.sh -L $(cd ./;pwd) -l zte -p virtual1 -s os-nosdn-nofeature-ha

 Note:
+The value after -L should be a absolute path which points to the directory which contents labs/zte/virtual1/daisy/config directory.
 The value after -p parameter(virtual1) is get from labs/zte/virtual1/daisy/config/ The value after -l parameter(zte) is get from labs/ The value after -s "os-nosdn-nofeature-ha" used for deploy multinode openstack